loz-birks/core20-se/README.md

 # core20-se
- Bar plots of LSOAs in the CORE20 by region
+ Generate bar plots of LSOAs in the CORE20 by region